 Home study multifamily real estate investing courses and/or multi-day seminars

-Multi-day investing seminars are usually more dynamic with time for questions and answers.
+Live Seminars: Multi-day investment seminars are usually more dynamic with time for questions and answers.

 Both are geared toward the general real estate investing public.

 - Gives you a good fundamental education—with a warning.
 The education is only as good as the source.

 - Can raise your excitement level.

 - You receive a well-rounded overview of many of the basic elements of multifamily real estate investing.